PGCert Tertiary Education with Teaching Qualification (Further Education) - in-service

 In addition to the formal written assignments you’re required to be observed teaching on two separate occasions and to complete a written reflective review of the observed lesson.
 One of the observations may be undertaken by suitably qualified college based staff.

-In-service students attend for a total of seven days (excluding academic and administrative induction) over the academic year.
+In-service students attend for a total of ten teaching sessions (excluding academic and administrative induction) over the academic year.
 As the course is 'work-based', students' professional practice in their own college environment is an integral part of the learning experience.

 There’s no weekly timetable.
 When you are on campus the day consists of individual tutorial support, and then a lecture followed by a small-group workshop.